qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

     src="https://qnkhuat.github.io/ploty-charts/ev-vs-ce/plots/gas_hybrid_electric_1985-2020.html"
     height="525" width="100%"></iframe>

-This is even worse for Combustion engine cars and Hybrid cars.
-As of 2020, the electric cars industry are about __5__ times (2.3 L/100km vs 10.8 L/100km) more efficient than the combustion engine cars industry.
+As of 2020, The Combusion Engine Cars Industry consumes 10.88 L/100km on average - __5__ times higher than the Electric Cars Industry which consumes 2.29 L/100km.

-It's more than 100 years of development for combustion engine cars since the successful Ford Model T in 1908.
+Let's not forget the Combustion Engine Cars Industry has more than 100 years of production experienced since the successful Ford Model T in 1908, And the first highway legal Electric Cars was the Tesla Roadster developed in 2004.
 # How do Electric cars achieve this efficiency?
 In order to answer this question we need to understand how a car consume energy?
 - Energy conversion